Internet Hunts

 Evaluate the 3 mnemonics on this Spelling Mnemonic web page.
 Write the best one here.

-What is the hottest temperature where creatures can live?
-Find the answer using your Internet searching skills.
+What is the hottest temperature where creatures live on earth?

 Challenge question: Are you an ectotherm or an endotherm?